 A plush eye mask and ear plugs is the best combination we’ve found to help with sleep on a long flight.

-This all-in-one charger works in the car and the hotel room for a variety of tablets, phones, and even cameras.
+This all-in-one charger works for a variety of tablets, phones, and even cameras.

 Resealable plastic bags